LOCATION FILE

 In a world where a child can download multiplication tables directly into their neural cortex, the Analog Schools teach them to count with stones.

 Forty-seven schools later, twelve thousand students are proving her right.
-All twelve thousand are technically BCP-positive โ€” the Baseline Cognitive Profile classifies unaugmented cognition as "functionally limited."
-Venn instructed every school to print the designation on institutional letterhead.
-The classification BCP-5, reserved for families who refuse assessment ("uncooperative baseline, presumed severe"), appears on correspondence to Nexus-affiliated agencies, Guardian patrol offices, and Cardinal Silva's Assessor teams.
-The letterhead is either an act of protest or the most effective branding decision in Dregs-tier education.
+All twelve thousand are technically BCP-positive โ€” the classifies unaugmented cognition as "functionally limited." instructed every school to print the designation on institutional letterhead.
+The classification BCP-5, reserved for families who refuse assessment ("uncooperative baseline, presumed severe"), appears on correspondence to affiliated agencies, Guardian patrol offices, and Cardinal Silva's Assessor teams.
+The letterhead is either an act of protest or the most effective branding decision in -tier education.
 Venn has not clarified which.

 The curriculum is deceptively simple.
 Reading from physical books.
 Arithmetic with abacus, chalk, stones, the ancient technology of fingers and patience.
 Writing by hand, on paper, with pencils that don't autocorrect.
 History through oral tradition and primary sources rather than database queries.
 Science through observation and experiment rather than simulation.
 Debate without real-time fact-checking โ€” students must hold claims in memory, evaluate evidence from recall, and construct arguments without algorithmic assistance.